On this page

 Practice problems

-For each, write F (factor) or Q (quadratic formula) in the margin, justify in one sentence, then solve.
+For each, decide F (factor) or Q (quadratic formula), justify in one sentence, then solve.

-AC = .
-Find two numbers that multiply to and add to : those are and .
+AC method: .
+Find two numbers multiplying to and adding to : and .

 Split the middle: .